Top Sources of Heme and Non-Heme Iron

 “Studies have shown that major contributors to iron excess are taking vitamin and mineral supplements that contain iron, excess consumption of red meat, and, to some extent, eating manufactured foods that have had iron added artificially.
 The iron present in these sources is highly absorbable.
 The iron in red meat, in particular, is a highly absorbable form (heme iron); however, iron from vegetarian food sources (nonheme iron) may prove to be a better choice because, while it isn’t absorbed as well as heme iron, it is sufficient to promote adequate iron levels without encouraging iron stores above the recommended range.
 A diet of grains, vegetables, fruits, and beans provides adequate iron, without the risk of overload.”1

 This post should be considered an addendum to last week’s article, ‘Iron Deficiency and Hearing Loss’.
 I realized there’s no point in warning people against iron deficiency consequences without offering useful information about the foods that contain iron, and the possible consequences of consuming too much of certain sources.
 I hope you found this useful.
-And if you have any questions or comments post them below.
+And if you have any questions or anecdotes to share, contact us or comment on our social media pages.

 References